In this post...

-I know, I am one of those crazy people who LOVE to redo her flower boxes as soon as the summer flowers start to wane.
+I know I am one of those crazy people who LOVE to redo her flower boxes as soon as the summer flowers start to wane.

 In this post, I will show you the steps I follow to successfully create lush, colorful boxes of flowers each autumn.

 The first step to making fall window boxes is to select the plants you want.
-I typically already have ivy growing in my boxes from summer.
+I typically already have ivy growing in my containers from summer.
 (If you’re starting your fall window boxes from scratch, just mount a flower box with brackets and then add potting soil.
 Next, add several ivy plants as they add a trailing quality to your box.
 All these items can be found at your local garden center.)

 Some stores promote a “hardy mum”.
 That means IF you planted the mum plants in a DEEP container or in your garden beds, (instead of your shallow flower boxes), AND IF you planted these mums 4-6 weeks before the first frost in your area, the mums would likely return the next spring to bloom again.
 But as you can imagine, that’s a lot of variables, so I just plant the mums in the boxes for one fall show and then toss them out in late November.

 Besides the mums, I purchase three pansies in purple, yellow, and burgundy.
 Pansies are such bright, happy plants that love cool and sunny weather which is why you also see them in the spring at the garden centers.
 They actually can survive several touches of frost.

 ****Check out the video immediately below to see all my window box tricks in action!

 Step Two (to create fall window boxes): Prepare the containers